Last updated: May 5, 2026

 Choose the right path before you send anything

 This saves time: many seniors call the whole process an “appeal,” but the first-line fix for retirement or income loss is usually a new initial determination, not a formal reconsideration.
-If you pick the wrong path, the case can slow down fast.
+SSA’s new determination policy says there is no need to appeal the prior determination when you meet the rules for a new initial determination.

 | Your situation | Best first move | Best form or contact | Most useful proof |